Big Ben: Nickname

-The origin of the nickname Big Ben is the subject of some debate.
-The nickname was applied first to the Great Bell; it may have been named after Sir Benjamin Hall, who oversaw the installation of the Great Bell, or after English heavyweight boxing champion Benjamin Caunt.
-Now Big Ben is often used, by extension, to refer to the clock, the tower and the bell collectively, although the nickname is not universally accepted as referring to the clock and tower.
+The origin of the nickname "Big Ben" has been the subject of some debate.
+The nickname was applied first to the Great Bell; and there is debate as to whether it was named after Sir Benjamin Hall, who as Minister for Public Works oversaw the installation of the Great Bell, or after the English heavyweight boxing champion Ben Caunt.
+However, it is very clear from statements in the press at the time that the name derives from the nickname of Hall, who was very tall.
+Now "Big Ben" is often used, by extension, to refer to the clock, the tower and the bell collectively, although it is not universally accepted as referring to the clock and tower.
 Some authors of works about the tower, clock and bell sidestep the issue by using the words Big Ben first in the title, then going on to clarify that the subject of the book is the clock and tower as well as the bell.